-Figure 7 shows necessity starting at 1, as only one individual has been analysed, and it is not a counterexample.
+Figure 8 shows necessity starting at 1, as only one individual has been analysed, and it is not a counterexample.
 However, as the second individual provides a counterexample, it immediately drops and stays at 0.
 Possibility, as determined by the number of selective confirmations, suffers a gradual loss as less and less selective confirmations are found in the data, and stabilizes very close to 0 (but with a positive value, as individuals that do not explicitly contradict the axiom can still be found) after around 50 individuals.
-ARI, as a function of the other two metrics, shows a similar evolution from 50 individuals onwards, stabilizing very close to -1, which strongly advocates for axiom rejection, as seen in Figure 8.